 Aviatrix Amelia Earhart, almost 40 at the time, disappeared on July 2, 1937, on an around-the world flight in her twin-engine Lockheed Electra.
 She and navigator Fred Noonan’s last transmission was near Howland Island in the mid-Pacific.
 No trace of Earhart or her plane was ever found.

-Just last week, though, Amelia Earhart and her plane were back in the news.
+In November 2014, though, Amelia Earhart and her plane were back in the news.
 The International Group for Historic Aircraft Recovery (TIGHAR) has what it believes to be a piece of the Electra.
 A photo showing a patch over one of Electra’s windows while it was in Miami before departure led to TIGHAR’s contention that they do indeed have the “Miami Patch.”
 “Not so fast,” say other researchers, though; for now, it seems the mystery of Amelia Earhart’s disappearance continues.

 Secondly, Dunrud donated two coats that belonged to Earhart to the Center’s Buffalo Bill Museum.
 He identified the leather flight jacket as the one she wore on her solo trans-Atlantic flight in May 1932.
 “While there’s no reason to doubt that the jacket belonged to Earhart, it’s definitely not the one she wore on that flight,” explains Dr. John Rumm, the Center’s Curatorial Division Director.
 “Photographs in her papers at Purdue University indicate that she wore a different-style flight jacket [on that flight].”
 Clearly, further research is needed to determine whether or not Earhart wore “our” flight jacket on a different flight.